petk/php-build-system/docs/cmake/sapi/embed.md

 * Default: `OFF`
 * Values: `ON|OFF`

-Enable the Embed SAPI module.
+Enable the embedded PHP SAPI module.

 The embed library is then located in the `sapi/embed` directory as a shared library `libphp.so`, or a static library `libphp.a`, which can be further used